It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 Go crazy on Instagram with this photogenic spot.
 Ride the historic Wellington Cable Car to Cable Car Lookout for a view straight across the city to the harbour.
 Make sure to snap a photo of the cable car as it busily travels to and from the top of the hill.
 If you're feeling energetic, walk back down through the Botanic Gardens to Wellington CBD.

 This famous waterfront sculpture by Weta Workshop's Max Patte lives in anything but solitude, starring in many a photograph either looking out to the harbour or capturing the Wellington cityscape as a backdrop.

 Decorated in a range of sculptures, a traditional bridge this is not.
 Allow time for a couple of visits to the City to Sea Bridge connecting Civic Square and the waterfront - as the sunlight moves through the sculptures, the area can completely change.
 The views over the lagoon are stunning too.

 Come face to face with the trolls that stand guard outside the Weta Cave.
 Inside the cave, get up close to some of the characters, props and displays from your favourite movies, read how they were brought to life and learn about the artists who created them.
-You can also take a Weta Studios Tour and get a behind-the-scenes glimpse into Wellington's movie-making magic.
+You can also take a Weta Studio Tour and get a behind-the-scenes glimpse into Wellington's movie-making magic.